jasongoodwin/better-java-monads/README.md

 - onFailure((x) -> f(x)) execute some code on failure - takes Consumer (eg requires no return value).
 - orElse(x) will return the success value of the Try in success case or the value x in failure case.
 - orElseTry(f) will return the success value of the Try in success case or a new Try(f) in the failure case.
+- orElseThrow(() -> throw new T) gets result or on failure will throw checked exception of type T
 - toOptional() will return Optional of success value of Try (if not null), otherwise it will return an empty Optional

 Futures